 The wet warm weather of late summer and early autumn brings mushroom season and wild mushroom can be found in large amounts in both woodland and on pasture, especially following a good rain shower on a warm day.

 A little later there are nuts aplenty, in particular hazel and beech nuts and crab apples ripen.

 All year round nettles, dandelions and thistles are readily available and very nutritious while elderflowers were (and are) used to make excellent wine or cordial.
 By the coast there is samphire and various types of edible seaweed.

 Rocks along the shoreline are often dense with mussels.
 Crabs and shrimp can simply be picked from rock pools when the tide goes out and limpets, clams and periwinkles are also there for the taking

 Not surprisingly all of these ingredients feature in traditional dishes.

 It’s not all about dinner either.
-The food that Irish people miss most when they are overseas is Tayto, an Irish brand of potato crisps and a night out on the town is rarely complete without a feed of chips on the way home to soak up the alcohol!
+The snack that Irish people miss most when they are overseas is Tayto, an Irish brand of potato crisps (or potato chips).
+There is even a Tayto theme park!
+And no night out on the town is complete without a feed of chips (or fries) liberally seasoned with salt and vinegar on the way home to soak up the alcohol!

 Of all foods, the humble spud is certainly the most traditional.
 We may not be dependent on them in the way we were in the past but there are a lot of Irish people for whom a dinner without potatoes is not a dinner at all.